PerimanV/minesweeper/README.md

 - Cheating to see behind a square without the risk of loosing (limited to 3 tries)
 - If the current level is won then the user will automaticaly be taken to the next level and so on untill he finaly wins

-These functions make the game well playable and have fun!
+These functions make the game well playable and fun!